Exclusive: 2022 Citroen C5 Aircross To Be Priced Around Rs 37 Lakh | CarDekho.com

-Exclusive: We Have A Hint Of The Facelifted Citroen C5 Aircross's Starting Price
+Exclusive: Facelifted Citroen C5 Aircross To Have A Starting Price Of Around Rs 37 Lakh

 The price increment will add more premium features like Advanced Driver-Assistance Systems (ADAS) and a 360-degree camera